grdspcht/ggret/paper/paper.md

 # Summary

 Evolutionary relationships of biological entities are most often modeled with phylogenetic trees.
 Phylogenetic trees consist of branches (or edges) representing direct lines of descent or genetic flow from ancestor to offspring (*i.e.* lineages), and nodes representing evolutionary "splits" through which a parental lineage gives rise to multiple child lineages.
 This vertical model of evolution has provided immense insights into the evolutionary history and processes underlying observed biological diversity.
 However, it fails to account for "horizontal" modes of evolution, whereby genetic material can be exchanged between contemporaneous organisms through a variety of mechanisms across the tree of life [@perez-losada_recombination_2015; @arnold2022horizontal; @keeling2024horizontal].
 In recent years, advances in sequencing technologies and computational methods have made it increasingly possible to integrate horizontal evolutionary events into reticulated phylogenetic trees (or phylogenetic networks; [@huson_application_2006; @chen_hybridnet_2010; @vaughan2017inferring; @muller2020bayesian; @muller2022bayesian]).
 While phylogenetic networks have the potential to provide more comprehensive and accurate evolutionary pictures for many biological groups, the development of specific tools is required for their manipulation and visualisation.
-Here, we present `ggret`, an R package building upon the popular `ggtree` package [@yu_ggtree_2017] for the manipulation and visualisation of tree-based phylogenetic networks.
+Here, we present `ggret`, an R package building upon the popular `ggtree` package [@yu_ggtree_2017] for the manipulation and visualisation of phylogenetic networks. `ggret` provides novel functions for parsing extended Newick and NEXUS files and introduces the `geom_ret` object for visualisation of tree-based phylogenetic networks.

 # Statement of need